fbgallet/roam-extension-live-ai-assistant/README.md

 ### 🆕 New in v.18

+- Generate or edit images with OpenAI gpt-image-1 model (see doc here)
-- OpenAI Gpt-4.1, o3 & o4-mini models support
+- OpenAI gpt-4.1, o3 & o4-mini models support
 - Generate any Mermaid diagrams (and argument map using Mermaid)
 - Generate or update Roam table or kanban (using 'table' or 'kanban' keyword in your prompt)
 - Text to Speech (using OpenAI gpt-4o-mini-tts) & speech transcription supporting gpt-4o-transcribe models (Whisper remains default model)